 Capillary joints are used to join sections of copper pipe in plumbing and heating systems.
 Unlike a compression joint, which uses the force exerted on a small ring of copper by tightening a nut to seal the connection, capillary joints rely on a seal of molten and then cooled solder.

-The solder is inserted into the joint (either at manufacture, or by the person installing the pipe), heated and then allowed to cool, hopefully creating a perfect seal.
+The solder is inserted into the joint (either during manufacturing, or by the person installing the pipe), heated, and then allowed to cool, hopefully creating a perfect seal.

 There are two basic types of soldered capillary joint, an End Feed Joint and an Integral Ring Fitting (sometimes known as a Yorkshire Joint):

 In the End Feed Joint, solder is heated and applied to the end of the joint when the copper pipe is in place, and capillary action feeds it into the tiny gap between the two fittings.